pomme-clic/s-money-documentation/docs/docs/payout/sct.md

 ## SCT transfer

-SCT transfer is used to send money money to a beneficiary defined by an IBAN.
+SCT transfer is used to send money to a beneficiary defined by an IBAN.
 You can also define recurring SCT, plan them, ask for refund.

 ## Endpoints

-You must use the SCT API in including amount and benefiary's ID
+You must use the SCT API in including amount and beneficiary's ID

 More information regarding this endpoint in the [API reference](/api/api1)